 During the reporting period, no changes were made to the landfill configuration.
-Cells 12 through 15 are open and are actively receiving waste.
-No new cells were opened, and no existing cells were closed.
+Waste Cells 12 through 15 are open and are actively receiving waste.
+No cells were opened, and no cells were closed during the reporting period.

-The landfill manager that works for the contracted landfill management company, Charah Solutions, Inc. (Charah) reported improvements made during the year to the leachate collection system and repairs to slopes exhibiting rills and gullies.
+The landfill manager that works for the contracted landfill management company, Charah Solutions, Inc. (Charah), reported improvements made during the year to the leachate collection system and repairs to slopes exhibiting rills and gullies.
+Charah continues to make improvements to the landfill area.